grafana/intro-to-mltp/README.md

   * A REST API server that receives requests and utilises a Database for storing/retrieving data for those requests.
   * A recorder service for storing messages to an AMQP bus.
   * A Postgres Database for storing/retrieving data from.
+  * A React-based frontend web interface for managing the REST API server.
 * k6 service running a load test against the above application.
 * Tempo service for storing and querying trace information.
 * Loki service for storing and querying log information.